 To fulfil each task religiously and appropriately, the Agile BA require to possess various soft and hard skills.
 Some of them are as follows:

-Now that you have read how Agile methodology and a Business Analyst are connected, it is time to understand the Business Analyst Role in Agile lifecycle.
+Now that you have read how Agile methodology and a Business Analyst are connected, it is time to understand the Business Analyst Role and Responsibilities in Agile lifecycle.
 The following are Business Analyst Roles in Agile:

 In an Agile environment, the final decision falls in the hand of the Product Owner.
 They are also responsible for setting the product vision and understanding the business needs of the Stakeholders.